Fuel4us/EventManagingApp/docs/red/1160634/sp1/README.md

 **For US1**

-The UI for this US was already implemented.
-We simply implemented the server as described previously.
+The UI for this US was implemented according the Home and About implementations.

-**For US2**

-**UI: Button for adding a new Workbook Description**
+	**UI: Button for adding a new Note**

 	For this concern we decided to use a Material Widget called Material FAB (Floating Action Button).
 This is a kind of button that usually appears at the left bottom part of the screen and contains actions available for the elements of the page.

-We updated the HomeView.ui.xml accordingly and declare the element with a tag *ui:field="newWorkbookButton"*.
-In the corresponding class View (i.e., HomeView) we bind that button to the corresponding widget class:
+	We updated the NotesView.ui.xml accordingly and declare two elements with the tags *ui:field="openModalBtn"* and *ui:field="saveBtn"*.
+In the corresponding class View (i.e., NotesView) we bind that button to the corresponding widget class:

 		@UiField
-	MaterialButton newWorkbookButton;
+		MaterialButton openModalBtn, saveBtn;

-We must now add the code that invokes the server to add a new workbook description when the user clicks in the button.
+	We must now add the code that invokes the server to add a new Note when the user clicks in the button.
 This is an event.
 To implement this behavior we could use GWT Events such as the SetPageTitleEvent already used in the application.
 These are special type of events that GWT manages and are available to all pages in the application.

-We chose to provide our click event globally but to simple use the click event handler of the button and connect it to a method in the HomePresenter.
+	We chose to provide our click event globally but to simple use the click event handler of the button and connect it to a method in the NotesPresenter.

-Since Presenters should only depend on a View interface we added a new method to the HomePresenter.MyView:
+	Since Presenters should only depend on a View interface we added a new method to the NotesPresenter.MyView:

 		interface MyView extends View {
-		void setContents(ArrayList<WorkbookDescriptionDTO> contents);
+			void addClickHandlerOpenModal(ClickHandler ch);
-		void addClickHandler(ClickHandler ch);
+			void buttonClickHandlerSaveNote(ClickHandler ch);
+			...
 		}

-Then, we implemented the *addClickHandler* in the HomeView class and call this method in the constructor of the HomePresenter.
-In the constructor our handler class the server method that adds a new workbook description.
+	Then, we implemented both *addClickHandler* in the NotesView class and call this method in the constructor of the NotesPresenter.
+In the constructor our handler class the server method that adds a new Note.

+	**UI: Creating a Card for the Note**

+	The method createCard(NoteDTO note) on NotesView shows how a card it's implemented, with a title, a text (both adding to a MaterialCardContent) and 3 buttons, check, edit and remove (with the help of a MaterialCardAction).

+	**UI: Buttons for editing a new Note**

+	This is done with the edit and check buttons and it's similar to add button.

+	In NotesView, the checkBtn it's created invivible for the user and when the user clicks the edit button, the check button shows, so that the user can edit the Note.

+	**UI: Button for removing a new Note**

+	This is done with the remove button and it's similar to add button.

+	In NotesView, the removeBtn have a addClickHandler (similar to all buttons) that when clicked the card of that Note stays invisible.

+**For US2**

+This UC is done with the help of setContents(ArrayList<NoteDTO> contents) of NotesView.
+First, it's important to metion that this method it's called by the refreshView() of NotesPresenter, that it's called by onReveal() and this.view.buttonClickHandlerSaveNote(event -> ...), both in NotesPresenter.
+This is important to know, because when we don't have note's it shows a ma:emptystate.MaterialEmptyState, basically a beatiful optional logo that informs that you don't have Notes yet.
+This changes when:

+if (!contents.isEmpty())
+    emptyState.setVisible(false);

+in setContents(...), that does disappear that logo when you add a new Note.
+The grid it's done with the help of a card that have all the cards done in the NotesView.ui.xml that have a m:MaterialCollection, which is added a MaterialRow and the card (of each Note) is added to a MaterialColumn, that bassically allows to have a 3 horizontal Notes.

 **For US3**

+This US, it's done with the help of a modal created in the xml and two methods of the interface MyView of NotesPresenter, which have openModalToAddNote() and closeModalToAddNote(), whose open() and closes() the modal corresponding, and, titleNote() and textNote(), they return the getValue() of MaterialTextBox and MaterialTextArea corresponding.

 **For US4**

+First it's importatnt to meation how the dateNote it's implemented by the NoteDTO (in Shared) and Note (in Server).
+They instantiate the date with new Date(), in the default constructor and in the setters of the titleNote and textNote, and obviously the dateNote doens't have a setter, for that reason.
+Second, the MaterialTextBox cardHistory, cardHistory.setText(note.getDateNote().toString()), that way the Note displays the Date of when was created.

 **Code Organization**